-As previously announced, PCA plans to sell a significant portion of its 800,000 acres of owned timberland.
-In August 1999, PCA signed purchase and sales agreements with various buyers to sell approximately 400,000 acres of timberland.
-PCA expects to close these transactions by the end of October 1999.
-The net proceeds of these sales would be used to reduce borrowings under the senior credit facility.
+In August 1999, PCA signed purchase and sales agreements with various buyers to sell 405,000 acres of its 800,000 acres of owned timberland.
+PCA has completed the sale of approximately 260,000 of these acres and expects to complete the sale of the remaining acres by mid-November 1999.
+The net proceeds of these sales have been and will be used to reduce borrowings under the senior credit facility.